For exchange and visiting students

 Learning takes place not just in a variety of physical spaces, but also in digital learning environments.
 The University of Helsinki utilises a selection of different digital services to make your studies easier.

-Student Union of the University of Helsinki (HYY)
+Student Union of the University of Helsinki (HYY) and student nations

 HYY’s members consist of all basic degree students of the University of Helsinki as well as postgraduate and exchange students who have joined the Student Union.
 HYY serves as an advocate, service provider and community for students.